toothacher17/deeptopic/src/sampler/test_data/readme.txt

 Example:
 An example script "runner.sh" has been provided which downloads datasets from UCI repository and converts it into Mallet format.
 (nips, enron, nytimes, pubmed)

+Self-define data:
+The meta.train and meta.test data are the meta data The word.train and word.test data are the word data